-We maintain a longstanding commitment to corporate responsibility.
-By providing a meaningful investment in law students and legal professionals to engage in law, public policy, and public service, the Squire Patton Boggs Foundation embodies this commitment.
+We maintain a long-standing commitment to corporate responsibility.
+By providing a meaningful investment in law students and legal professionals to engage in law, public policy and public service, the Squire Patton Boggs Foundation embodies this commitment.

-The Foundation’s endowment has continued to grow through the proceeds of a second large pro bono victory, the Yachtsman Case, won when we successfully settled a federal racial discrimination suit against a hotel resort that discriminated against African American bikers during Black Bike Week in Myrtle Beach.
+The Foundation’s endowment has continued to grow through the proceeds of a second large pro bono victory, the Yachtsman case, won when we successfully settled a federal racial discrimination suit against a hotel resort that discriminated against African-American bikers during Black Bike Week in Myrtle Beach.

 Throughout the years, the Foundation has also been supported by generous individual contributions from partners and friends of the firm.
 View our brochure.

 The cornerstone of the Foundation is the Public Policy Fellowship Program, which launched in 2005.
 Each year, the Fellowship Program awards fellowships to exceptional first- and second-year law students who demonstrate a steadfast commitment to public service and a developed interest in public policy.
 These law students commit their summers to advancing public policy issues through non-profit institutions, government agencies and domestic or international organizations.

 To date, the foundation has provided fellowships to more than 200 law students at 17 law schools located throughout the US.
 The Fellowship Program reflects our industry-leading Public Policy Practice and its commitment to public service.

 - Claire Cahoon, Southern Methodist University Dedman School of Law: The Meadows Mental Health Policy Institute (Dallas, Texas)